Choosing the best app for learning Spanish can be overwhelming since we have so many apps that promise overnight success.

 The first lesson from Memrise is free, with each subsequent month costing $8.99.
 You can also purchase it for $90 annually, or $139.99 for a lifetime subscription.

-Duolingo is a free app, getting their funding through ad revenue, but has a $6.99 premium monthly option that will negate the ads and includes some extra features on top of that.
+Duolingo is a free app, getting its funding through ad revenue, but has a $6.99 premium monthly option that will negate the ads and includes some extra features on top of that.

 Rosetta Stone, a leading language learning system, is available now as a mobile app.
 Their methodology is that language learning should be an immersive experience.